-Admissions to Key Stage 2 (Year 3)
+Admissions to Key Stage 2 (Year 3 to year 6)

-All admissions are coordinated by BCP Council.
-Parents requiring admission for their children at KS2 must complete the BCP Council's online Common Application Form.
+All admissions are coordinated by the BCP Council.
+Parents requiring admission for their children at KS2 must complete the BCP Council's online Common Application Form and submit any supporting evidence to the school office.
+The deadline for applications to BCP Council is midnight on 15th January 2025.
+Failure to provide the correct documentation may result in your child being placed in the incorrect category order.
+See oversubscription categories above.